mpv-player/mpv/DOCS/man/stats.rst

 This script can be customized through a config file ``script-opts/stats.conf`` placed in mpv's user directory and through the ``--script-opts`` command-line option.
-The configuration syntax is described in `ON SCREEN CONTROLLER`_.
+The configuration syntax is described in `mp.options functions`_.

 Configurable Options
 ~~~~~~~~~~~~~~~~~~~~